signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="PacketLog"></a>
 # Packet Log

-The SigSRF <a href="https://github.com/signalogic/SigSRF_SDK/tree/master/libs/diaglib" target="_blank">diaglib library module</a> provides packet stats and history logging APIs, which are used by the mediaMin and mediaTest reference apps and also available for user-defined applications. diaglib APIs include packet statistics and history logging for:
+The SigSRF <a href="https://github.com/signalogic/SigSRF_SDK/tree/master/libs/diaglib" target="_blank">diaglib library module</a> provides packet stats and history logging APIs, which are used by the mediaMin and mediaTest reference apps and also available for user-defined applications.
+Diaglib APIs include packet statistics and history logging for:

   * incoming packets (network input, pcap file)
   * jitter buffer output